Dorothy Zbornak: Fictional character biography

 Stan and Dorothy buy property in Miami during their honeymoon there and later make the city their home.
 Dorothy completes her high school education and attends college, majoring in American history.
-Her college roommate is Jean (former Miss America semifinalist Lois Nettleton) and the two become close friends.
+Her college roommate is Jean (former Miss America semifinalist Lois Nettleton), and the two become close friends.
 When Jean realizes years afterward that she is a lesbian, Dorothy accepts her (and later discovers Sophia always knew).
 During this time, Dorothy also teaches part-time at a school for the blind.
 She learns French and becomes a high school teacher, and later a substitute teacher, teaching mainly English and American History.
 Dorothy is a very dedicated and strong-willed teacher, earning the nickname "Attila The Sub" from some students.
 During this time, she becomes godmother to a friend's daughter, Jenny.

 The Zbornak marriage involves many arguments and compromises, including years of struggle when Stan's business fails, but Dorothy later claims there were also many happy times together.
 After 38 years, Stan has an affair with a flight attendant named Chrissy and goes to Maui with her, having an attorney send Dorothy divorce papers rather than approaching her about it in person.
 Now divorced, Dorothy (keeping the surname of Zbornak) moves out of her house to rent a room in order to save more income.
 She meets Rose Nylund, a widow from the town of St. Olaf, and the two rent rooms in a house owned by widow Blanche Devereaux, from a wealthy family in Atlanta.
-By this time, Dorothy's father is dead and her mother Sophia is a resident at a retirement community called Shady Pines after suffering a stroke.
+By this time, Dorothy's father is dead, and her mother, Sophia, is a resident at a retirement community called Shady Pines after suffering a stroke.
 In the pilot episode of the series, Shady Pines burns down and Sophia moves into Blanche's remaining room so Dorothy can look after her, completing the quartet of The Golden Girls.
-Sophia resents that her daughter is now her caretaker and Dorothy likewise gets annoyed by Sophia's stubborn nature and biting remarks at times.
+Sophia resents that her daughter is now her caretaker, and Dorothy is likewise annoyed by Sophia's stubborn nature and biting remarks at times.
 After Shady Pines is rebuilt, Dorothy regularly threatens to send her mother back whenever Sophia's biting humor or reckless behavior tries her patience.
 In truth, she is fiercely protective of her mother, doing everything she can to protect and support the woman, often checking that Sophia is breathing when she is asleep or napping, making sure her mother regularly sees a doctor, and openly sharing her doubts and fears with the elder Petrillo.